- What is price sensitivity?

 To sum up, brand perception, personalized shopping experience, and communication with customers are the three pillars underlying the effective and sustainable price sensitivity management.

 As we've mentioned already, the retailer's historical sales may serve as a remarkably useful source of insights regarding price sensitivity.
-Yet, on a scale of the whole portfolio, the human-centric analyses and evaluations are not only resource-consuming but also remarkably vulnerable to mistake which means risks for the business.
+Yet, on a scale of the whole portfolio, the human-centric analyses and evaluations are not only resource-consuming but also remarkably vulnerable to mistakes which means risks for the business.

 In this regard, the advanced pricing solutions, like Competera's platform, are inevitable.
-Using state-of-the-art algorithms, Competera identifies often implicit relationships between the prices and customers' willingness to pay.
+Using state-of-the-art algorithms, Competera often identifies implicit relationships between the prices and customers' willingness to pay.
 Just one example to illustrate the difference between human-centric and tech-driven approaches: managers consider only 3 pricing and non-pricing factors at once while pricing software can process up to 60 factors impacting sales.